 The guy I was with said, “I think I just saw someone out the front of the house.”
 I said, “don’t say that, oh don’t say that!”
 When we go to the front, dad is there and he just says, “it’s time to take your friend home now.”
 My dad drives him to the train station, we go back inside the house and he says, “I went to take this empty box and put it in the bin.”
 That was all he said on the topic.
 He obviously spoke to mum about it so she sat me down and gave me the whole, “are you sure you’re not bisexual?”
 I said, “no, I’m not bisexual.”
+(Coming out)

 That night, mum said, “Invite your friends over, we’re all going to drink tonight in the pool.”
 Mum invited her friends over; we all just drank in the pool in the back yard that night.
 Mum pulled me aside and drunkenly said, “Brandon, I don’t care what you are, as long as you use condoms.”
 That was pretty much the last we ever spoke about it.

 I was pretty out in school before this all happened.
 I had told a few close friends and there was a moment in Year 9 when all the people who bullied me turned around and apologised.
 We all became best friends and I told them about my rabid homosexuality, although by that point I was becoming such a social butterfly that it was kind of obvious, which is a great transition from not being able to talk to anyone.